 The second, compatibility of character, is the recognition of those common aspects of Grove houses that both contribute to their shared identity and that distinguish them from other communities.
-Though dominated by the Carpenter Gothic cottage style, it is described more broadly in the National Register Nomination Update as an architecture of accretions that gives Washington Grove a highly eclectic and distinct character.
+Though dominated by the Carpenter Gothic cottage style, it is described more broadly in the National Register Designation as an architecture of accretions that gives Washington Grove a highly eclectic and distinct character.

-The last element, integration with the natural environment is achieved by preserving native trees and plants and accommodating the built environment to them rather than the other way around.
-The practice has given rise to the motto "a Town within the forest."
+The last element, integration with the natural environment, is achieved by preserving native trees and plants and accommodating the built environment to them rather than the other way around.
+The practice has given rise to the motto "Town within a Forest."